GoogleCloudPlatform/berglas/doc/reference-syntax.md

 # Berglas Reference Syntax

 This document describes the syntax for referencing a Berglas entity.
-Most commonly these references will live in environment variables, but the will parse these strings at lower levels.
+Most commonly these references will live in environment variables, but Berglas will parse these strings at the library level too.

 ## Syntax